 On September 29th, 2017 Nintendo will release the highly anticipated Super Nintendo Classic Edition.
 The system will be in the same mini format as last year’s highly popular, and hard to get Nintendo Classic Edition, but Nintendo promises it won’t be as hard to find, or purchase.
 Here’s the deal.

-The other good news: Nintendo will re release the retro styled NES Classic Edition in summer 2018.
+The other good news: Nintendo will re-release the retro-styled NES Classic Edition in summer 2018.
 It’s got 30 games including Super Mario Bros., The Legend of Zelda, and Donkey Kong.
-Hooks up with the included HDMI cable, you can save any game, and sadly only comes with one controller, unless that changes with the re release shipments.
-For up to date information keep an eye here on Poc Network or go directly to: http://www.nintendo.com/nes-classic/.
+Hooks up with the included HDMI cable, you can save any game, and sadly only comes with one controller, unless that changes with the re-release shipments.
+For up-to-date information keep an eye here on Poc Network or go directly to https://www.nintendo.com/nes-classic/.
 We will keep you up to date as more information comes out.